Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

 Make Your Friends and Yourself Happy with Japan-Only Gifts

-Japan is a country that preserves its traditions wonderfully--one factor that shows this dedication are the numerous traditional crafts and items you can find in Kyoto, Tokyo, and many other places.
+Japan is a country that beautifully preserves its traditions, and one proof of this is the wide array of traditional crafts and items available in Kyoto, Tokyo, and many other places.

-Make your trip even better with these gorgeous mementos for yourself and your loved ones.
+Enhance your trip by bringing home these stunning mementos for yourself and your loved ones.

 FAQ